eisengrind/liveinlife/README.md

 Because **LiveInLife** is in development status - problems and other issues are common in this state.

-**LiveInLife** do not pretend anything in your mission - it's up to you choose between possibilities!
+**LiveInLife** does not pretend anything in your mission - it's up to you choose between possibilities!

 ## Installation
 See: https://github.com/AGPHeaddikilla/LiveInLife/wiki/Installation